jantman/ford-f150-gen14-can-bus-interface/ai-generated-docs/system_readiness.md

 ## Overview

-The Ford F150 Gen14 CAN Bus Interface system uses a sophisticated readiness detection mechanism to ensure safe and reliable operation.
-The system is considered "ready" only when it has current, reliable data from critical vehicle systems.
+The Ford F150 Gen14 CAN Bus Interface system uses a simplified readiness detection mechanism to ensure safe and reliable operation.
+The system is considered "ready" when it has received ANY valid CAN message from the monitored vehicle systems within the configured timeout window.

 ## System Ready Requirements

-### Critical Message Types Required
+### Message Types Monitored

-The system requires **recent data from 3 out of 4 monitored CAN message types** to be considered ready:
+The system monitors **4 CAN message types** for system readiness:

-#### Required Messages (All 3 Must Be Fresh):
+#### Monitored Messages (ANY 1 Must Be Fresh):
 1. **BCM_Lamp_Stat_FD1** (ID: 0x3C3 / 963 decimal)
    - Contains puddle lamp status that controls the bedlight
    - Signal: `PudLamp_D_Rq` (bits 11-12)